-Kenny Ingram serves as the director of player development for Auburn football.
-He joined the Auburn family in 2013.
-Ingram came to Auburn with head coach Gus Malzahn from Arkansas State, where he served as defensive line coach during the Red Wolves' 2012 Sun Belt Championship season.
+In his second stint with Auburn football, Kenny Ingram serves as the director of player relations for the Tigers.
+From 2013-14, he served as Auburn's director of player development, coming to Auburn with head coach Gus Malzahn from Arkansas State, where he served as defensive line coach during the Red Wolves' 2012 Sun Belt Championship season.

 Ingram joined the Memphis staff after spending the 2005 season as defensive line coach at Tennessee State University, where he was responsible for recruiting his hometown area of Memphis and west Tennessee.